lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/datamover.md

 These commands submit a [batch job](../jobs_and_resources/slurm.md) to the data transfer machines performing the selected command.
-Except the following options their syntax is the very same as the wellknown shell commands without the prefix *dt*.
+Except the following options their syntax is the very same as the well-known shell commands without the prefix *dt*.

 | Additional Option   | Description                                                                   |
 |---------------------|-------------------------------------------------------------------------------|